-We all know a few epic guitar solos.
-They stick with you… you find yourself humming them or tapping a pencil to them without even noticing, they get stuck in your head for days, and more often then not they inspire some embarrassing air guitar extravagance.
+We all have an opinion on the best guitar solos of all time.
+These solos often make up the soundtrack of our likes and they have a way of sticking with you… you find yourself humming them or tapping a pencil to them without even noticing, they get stuck in your head for days, and more often than not they inspire some embarrassing air guitar extravagance.
+Most importantly, they are powerful.

 The 70 Best Guitar Solos

-Now, ranking 50 amazing pieces of music is just plain difficult.
+Now, ranking 70 amazing pieces of music is just plain difficult.
 Especially ones that are this amazing to begin with.
 So we didn’t!
-You’ll find these solo’s organized by the year they were recorded.
+You’ll find these solos organized by the year they were recorded.

 - “How The Moon” – Les Paul 1955